Vaginal Dilators for Radiation Therapy

 It may take 8-12 weeks to feel an increase in the size of the vaginal opening and a softening of the tissues.
 Be patient.
 You may find that your emotions are somewhat sensitive as you begin this process.
 It may help to talk to your doctor, nurse or therapist.
 For most women, there is a period of adjustment, and then using the dilator becomes more routine.
 Feel free to talk to your health care team if you are having difficulty.
 They are there to help you.

 At first you may have a small amount of bleeding or spotting.
 This is normal and should stop as the vagina begins to stretch.
 The spotting may also occur after using the dilator and/or after intercourse for a couple of months.
-Heavy bleeding or excessive pain is not normal and you should contact your doctor if you experience this.
+Heavy bleeding or excessive pain is not normal and you should contact your provider if you experience this.

 Call you physician if you have signs of an infection such as: